Gerhard Schröder: Other activities

-Criticism and controversies
+Views and controversies

 Relationship with Russian companies

 As chancellor, Gerhard Schröder was a strong advocate of the Nord Stream 1 pipeline project, which planned to supply Russian gas directly to Germany, thereby bypassing transit countries.

 At the time of the German parliamentary election, according to Rick Noak of The Washington Post:

 On 24 October 2005, just a few weeks before Schröder stepped down as chancellor, the German government guaranteed to cover 1 billion euros of the Nord Stream project cost, should Gazprom default on a loan.
-However, this guarantee had never been used.
+However, this guarantee was never used.
 Soon after stepping down as chancellor, Schröder accepted Gazprom's nomination for the post of the head of the shareholders' committee of Nord Stream AG, raising questions about a potential conflict of interest.

-German opposition parties expressed concern over the issue, as did the governments of countries over whose territory gas is currently pumped.
+German opposition parties expressed concern over the issue, as did the governments of countries over whose territory gas was pumped at the time.
 In an editorial entitled Gerhard Schroeder's Sellout, the American newspaper The Washington Post also expressed sharp criticism, reflecting widening international ramifications of Schröder's new post.
 Democrat Tom Lantos, chairman of the United States House Committee on Foreign Affairs, likened Schröder to a "political prostitute" for his recent behaviour.
 In January 2009, the Wall Street Journal reported that Schröder would join the board of the oil company TNK-BP, a joint venture between oil major BP and Russian partners.

 In 2016, Schröder switched to become manager of Nord Stream 2, an expansion of the original pipeline in which Gazprom is sole shareholder.